Ellen-ho/medi-connect-api/README.md

 13. View the profile, records, and goals of the patient who has scheduled an appointment with you when the appointment status is "upcoming."
 14. Receive the Google Meet link for the respective appointment 22 hours prior to the scheduled appointment time.
 15. View the number of agreements and expressions of gratitude received for each of your responses.
+16. Click "Forgot Password" if you forget your password, and follow the link sent to your email to reset your password.

 ## Local development